 Yes.
 Our aim is to support you to continue your studies as normal wherever you are in the world.

 Please be aware of your capacity to study online from your home country.
 For example, please make sure the personal email address you gave MIT is correct.
 Please contact firstname.lastname@example.org if your contact details have changed.

 At present, Australia’s borders are closed for an unknown period of time.
-However, if the borders re-open, and you return to study, a new CoE will immediately be generated for your return to study in Trimester 2.
+However, if the borders re-open, and you return to study, a new CoE will be generated for your return to study.
 You will be provided a copy of this new CoE.

 If you are a BUPA OSHC holder, please see the information here.
 If your cover is with another provider, please contact your OSHC provider to confirm your coverage.